 The most effective and affordable way to remove these stubborn stains is by having them whitening at a professionally Teeth Whitening Clinic.
 Tobacco stains are more stubborn than most other surface stains, and therefore take a little longer to remove (up-to 2 hour treatment).
 Although the time frame can seem discouraging, it is important to remember that professional whitening is the safest, most effective way to remove stubborn nicotine stains and the treatment is carried out in just one visit.

-iSmile practitioners are fully qualified and affiliated with Beyond Dental and member of the New Zealand Cosmetic Teeth Whitening Association (NZCTWA).
+iSmile Teeth Whitening Practitioners are fully qualified and registered members of the New Zealand Cosmetic Teeth Whitening Association (NZCTWA).

 Click here to learn more about Professional In Clinic teeth WhiteningShare